 About 20,000 of these households with children in Years 11 to 13 will get internet and devices in the next four weeks, with the rest following later.

 The ministry will pay the full costs of a package that supports students' online learning for six months.
 Families will not be able to choose which package they get.

-Schools have given the ministry lists of students who need devices.
+A. Schools have given the ministry lists of students who need devices.
 The ministry will pay for and insure the devices and will gift them to the students' schools.
 Each school will decide whether families need to return them when normal schooling resumes.